Photo of Young Scholars students talking in class

 • A variety of extracurricular interests

 Enrollment in the Young Scholars Program is limited.
 Some courses may have educational prerequisites or require placement testing.
+All classes are only offered in an in-person format.

 Admission to the Young Scholars Program does not constitute admission to a full-time program at the University of Pennsylvania.